alexvgjm/point-it-out/readme.md

 - v0.2
     - Custom elements:
         - A way to use another elements (like images), not only procedurally generated SVG rects.

-## Want to contribute?
-You should know:
-- specs folder
-    - unit
-        - contains non-visual specs (throws, DOM structure, etc).
-        - using vitest (`npm run test:unit`).

-    - visual
-        - contains visual specs by a custom "visual specification design".
-        - there is an expected for each spec.
-See with `npm run dev` the index page and explore yourself.
-        - using playwright with a custom pages comparison function hacking the visual regresion tools (`npm run test:visual`).

-- Architecture
-    - All new shapes should extend PointItOutShape, have a .spec.ts file in unit & visual and an entry in ShapeOptions type and availableShapes array.
-    - Use the 'rect' shape (implemented as PIORectShape class) as example.
-    - Create a specification/test folder in pages/expected as the other shapes.